jenkinsci/mabl-integration-plugin/README.md

   1. Update the mabl step in each affected job

 ### Change Log

+#### v0.0.43 (11/30/2021)
+- Updated documentation to clarify how to omit application ID or environment ID from pipelines
+- Updated GSON, SpotBugs and Jenkins Maven HPI plugin dependencies
+- Remove dependence on Jenkins Base64 class

 #### v0.0.42 (10/07/2021)
 - Fixed an issue where the associated test cases IDs were incorrectly recorded in the generated JUnit report